Celebrity Skin (band): Early history

 In 1989, the band began negotiations with the German record label LSD Records, which had recently signed the LA retro-alternative bands Thee Fourgiven and the Miracle Workers, to go to Berlin and record an album.
 Negotiations fell through, however, when the band discovered that the record label had only purchased them one-way plane tickets.
-At the same time, they were evicted from their apartments and forced to live in "The Celebrity Suites", a suite of offices above a dance studio overlooking Hollywood Boulevard; and adjacent to the offices of Rock City News.
-However, in April 1989 they were soon evicted from these as well and forced to find other accommodations.
+Around the same time, they were evicted from their apartments and forced to live in "The Celebrity Suites", a suite of offices above a dance studio overlooking Hollywood Boulevard and adjacent to the offices of Rock City News.
+However, in April 1989 they were evicted and forced to find other accommodations.

-In late 1989/early 1990, Celebrity Skin signed with LA-based record company Triple X Records.
-Triple X Records, founded in 1986 by Dean Naleway and Peter Heur, had developed a reputation for signing first wave hardcore bands like D.I. and Rhino 39, and had recently achieved much success by releasing Jane's Addiction's first album.
-It was hoped that Triple X could do for Celebrity Skin what had been done for Jane's Addiction; i.e., to take a highly popular local band and record a debut album that would allow them to reach a larger following, resulting in a major label deal.
-Celebrity Skin joined a stable of other popular LA live acts, including Liquid Jesus, Inland Empires Funky Junkies, Pigmy Love Circus, the Ultras (formerly the Ultraviolets), on the Triple X label and would do many shows with these other bands.
+In late 1989/early 1990, Celebrity Skin signed with LA-based record company Triple X Records, with the hope of attracting a larger label.
+Triple X Records, founded in 1986 by Dean Naleway and Peter Heur, had developed a reputation for signing first wave hardcore bands like D.I. and Rhino 39, and had recently achieved success by releasing Jane's Addiction's first album.
+Celebrity Skin joined a stable of other popular LA live acts, including Liquid Jesus, Inland Empires Funky Junkies, Pigmy Love Circus, the Ultras (formerly the Ultraviolets), on the Triple X label, and they would often perform with these bands.

-In early 1990, Celebrity Skin recorded a four-song self-titled EP which was produced by producer and former Sparks guitarist Earle Mankey, who had previously produced albums by The Runaways, The Dickies, and The Three O'Clock.
+In early 1990, Celebrity Skin recorded a four-song self-titled EP which was produced by former Sparks guitarist Earle Mankey, who had previously produced albums by The Runaways, The Dickies, and The Three O'Clock.
 The EP was recorded in Mankey's Thousand Oaks house and was released in April 1990.
-Throughout 1990 the band played a number of gigs at LA clubs the Roxy Theatre (West Hollywood) and the Whisky a Go Go with such other acts as Liquid Jesus, L.A.P.D. (aka KORN), the Ultraviolets, Haunted Garage, Tender Fury, the Miracle Workers, Thelonious Monster, Steel Pole Bath Tub, and Babes In Toyland.
+Throughout 1990, the band played a number of gigs at the Roxy Theatre (West Hollywood) and the Whisky a Go Go with bands including Liquid Jesus, L.A.P.D. (aka KORN), the Ultraviolets, Haunted Garage, Tender Fury, the Miracle Workers, Thelonious Monster, Steel Pole Bath Tub, and Babes In Toyland.
 Celebrity Skin toured the US in 1990 as the opening band for Psychic TV.

-In early 1991, the band recorded their first long-playing album, entitled Good Clean Fun, in Hollywood, which was released in April 1991.
-The album was produced by long-time punk producer Geza X (who had produced albums by the Germs, the Weirdos, Black Flag and the Dead Kennedys).
-The album showcased the band's progressively greater pop direction but didn't sell well.
+In early 1991, the band recorded their first full-length album Good Clean Fun in Hollywood, and it was released in April 1991.
+The album was produced by long-time punk producer Geza X who had produced albums by the Germs, the Weirdos, Black Flag and the Dead Kennedys.
+The album showcased the band's move into a pop direction but didn't sell well.